The Druids of Stonehenge (band): History

+Later years

 In the intervening years since their breakup, the band as come the attention of garage rock and psychedelic collectors and enthusiasts and their work has been featured on various compilations.
 Their early recordings (as the Druids) have been re-issued on a mini-disc put out by Sundazed, but titled in keeping with their later moniker, The Druids of Stonehenge.
 Some of their songs have been included on the Baubles, Vol. 1. compilation.
 The entire Creation album has been reissued by Sundazed.

 In 2017 original singer David Budge and guitarist Carl Hauser reformed with lifelong friend and former Bob Dylan guitarist Billy Cross, producing an album titled 'Resurrection' that explored the band's roots in historic blues.
 As the trio got their feet wet with Resurrection they found both old and new magic in its making, and with its strong reception from college blues stations, they decided to not stop there.

-In October of 2020 The Druids released their first album of all-original material, American Ghosts.
+In October 2020 The Druids released their first album of all-original material, American Ghosts.